 A few examples will allow us to gain more concrete understanding of what these external information links really contribute.
-The link (A)-(B) between the weapon and the target may convey terminal guidance, or, if properly decoyed, false terminal guidance.
-If the target is surrounded by further defense, that same link may also serve to convey false observables (decoying) to the defense.
-Link (A)-(C) between the weapon and the command structure would typically transmit target designation, status report, launch command/confirmation type information.
-Link (A)-(D) between the weapon and navigation references may sense position of stars, satellites, terrain elements, or artificial land beacons.
-Link (A)-(F) between the ancillary/support systems and the weapon would typically provide surveillance and reconnaissance information, target identification, warning, intercept control, and vectoring or IFF.
+The link A-B between the weapon and the target may convey terminal guidance, or, if properly decoyed, false terminal guidance.
+If the target is surrounded by active defense, that same link may also serve to convey false observables (decoying) to the defense.
+Link A-C between the weapon and the command structure would typically transmit target designation, status report, launch command/confirmation type information.
+Link A-D between the weapon and navigation references may sense position of stars, satellites, terrain elements, or artificial land beacons.
+Link A-F between the ancillary/support systems and the weapon would typically provide surveillance and reconnaissance information, target identification, warning, intercept control, and vectoring or IFF.

-An escort airplane intended to protect a bomber can be considered as an ancillary; all information related to such aerial engagements would flow through link (A - F).
+An escort airplane intended to protect a bomber can be considered as an ancillary; all information related to such aerial engagements would flow through link (A)-(F).